The need for advanced degrees in civil and environmental engineering is both regional and global.

 Civil & Environmental Engineering Department faculty are active in funded research activities, providing opportunities to support graduate students in conducting world-class research in areas such as:

-- water resources engineerin
+- water resources engineering

 - transportation materials and systems